-Cottonwood Ranch, Studley, Kansas – English-style home that was once a successful sheep ranch.
+Cottonwood Ranch, Studley, Kansas – An English-style home that was once a successful sheep ranch.

 Iowa and Sac & Fox Mission – Highland, Kansas – Housed in an 1845 Presbyterian Mission, the Kansas State Historic Site features the historic emigration of the Great Lakes Indians who were forced into Kansas in the 1800s.
 Located one mile north of U.S. 36 and two miles east of Highland, Kansas.

-Kansas State Capitol, Topeka, Kansas – This historic French Renaissance-style building is an impressive public monument as well as the working offices for the governor and legislators.
+Kansas State Capitol, Topeka, Kansas – This historic French Renaissance-style building is an impressive public monument and the working offices of the governor and legislators.
 A dramatic array of art, architecture, and colorful Kansas history can be found within these walls and on the 20-acre site.

 Pawnee Rock, Pawnee Rock, Kansas – Popular landmark along the Santa Fe Trail.

-Shawnee Indian Mission, Fairway, Kansas (Kansas City Metro area)* – An Indian school from 1839-1862, it also served briefly as the Kansas capitol.
+Shawnee Indian Mission, Fairway, Kansas (Kansas City Metro area)* – An Indian school from 1839 to 1862, it also served briefly as the Kansas capitol.

 * Also a National Historic Site